US EXPORT AND AUST IMPORT CONTROLS

-In order to obtain approval to export a product requires a permit approval, this can take some time depending on which category (ITAR or EAR).
-For planning purposes it’s important to factor this is, please confirm with your TSA representative.
+In order to obtain approval to export, re-export or re-transfer a product requires a permit approval, this can take some time depending on which category (ITAR or EAR) its classed in.
+For planning purposes it’s important to factor this is, please confirm with your TSA representative before completing any paperwork.

 Further, the Australian Government prohibits the import of certain goods into Australia.
 These are governed by the Statuary Rules No. 90, 1956 – Customs (Prohibited Imports) Regulations made under the Customs Act 1901, specifically:

 - 4F – Import of firearms, firearm accessories, firearm parts, firearm magazines, ammunition, component of ammunition and imitations.

 - 4H – Importation of certain weapons and weapon parts.

 In order to import any item that falls within this regulation a permit is required through the Firearms Section at the Department of Home Affairs.
 TSA representatives can help you complete the required form for the import under specific Part or Schedule.
 This process can be lengthy and it’s important to get the paperwork submitted as soon as practical to ensure delivery.

 Additionally if the item is not a firearm, it may fall within another category which is managed by the Australian Border Force.
 With permission you can import or export most prohibited goods with written approval, as long as certain conditions and requirement are met.
 Your TSA representative can help with understanding what can and cannot be imported.